 With the recent withdrawal of the USA from the Paris Climate Change Accords, people have been asking me what is the Jewish attitude towards global warming?
 I think that the question of human caused climate change is an empirical question and therefore Judaism doesn’t really have an opinion about it.
 In addition, I can’t give [...]

-Rabbi Mordechai Becher explains why does night precede day in the Jewish Calendar.
+Rabbi Mordchai Becher wonders why the Menorah is such an enduring symbol of Judaism.
 View this video directly on Vimeo.

 Now that Memorial Day has passed and it is officially “summer” I feel obligated to mow the lawn so that my grandson can actually play there without stumbling over abandoned vehicles.
 As I was mowing I was thinking about the fact that we feel the need to cut the grass.
 By association, I also thought [...]